BurntSushi/blog/content/projects.md

 I *love* American football.
 Part of the way I enjoy it is by playing [fantasy football](http://en.wikipedia.org/wiki/Fantasy_football_\(American\)).
-I think it's a lot of fun to watch how your fantasy teams perform as the games are plays, but I'm usually in several leagues on different web sites.
+I think it's a lot of fun to watch how your fantasy teams perform as the games are played, but I'm usually in several leagues on different web sites.

 I solved this problem over a number of years by querying NFL.com for data and using it to compute scores for my fantasy teams all in one convenient web